seilanhiep/data/kh/source_data/forestry_administration/community_forests_map/community_forests_metadata.md

 Description

 This asset contains the location and status of applications for community forestry status in Cambodia in 2013, given by the Forestry Administration.
+Geographic data is encoded in the WGS 84 coordinate reference system.
 Data were provided to us in vector format by Save Cambodia's Wildlife's Atlas Working Group.

 Format